Watch: Dubai Ruler's grandson Sheikh Mohammed honoured as 'best cadet' at UK military academy

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

-In a social media post on Friday, Sheikh Mohammed bin Rashid Al Maktoum, Vice-President and Prime Minister of the UAE and Ruler of Dubai congratulated his grandson on his recent graduation at the military academy.
+Sheikh Mohammed bin Rashid Al Maktoum, Vice-President and Prime Minister of the UAE and Ruler of Dubai on Friday confirmed his grandson's recent graduation at the military academy.

 Earlier in the day, Sheikh Hamdan bin Mohammed bin Rashid Al Maktoum, Crown Prince of Dubai, Deputy Prime Minister, Minister of Defence, and Chairman of the Dubai Executive Council, also expressed his pride in his nephew’s remarkable achievement.